 The chairman of the state Republican Party declared today that the Speaker of the Tennessee House is no longer a Republican.

-GOP Chair Robin Smith says Kent Williams bargained away power the state party had been seeking for years, when he teamed with all 49 Democrats to become Speaker.
+GOP Chairman Robin Smith says Kent Williams bargained away power the state party had been seeking for years, when he teamed with all 49 Democrats to become Speaker.

-Smith says four out of five Republican Executive Committee members voted to kick Williams out of the party.
+Smith says 81 percent of Republican Executive Committee members voted to kick Williams out of the party.

-At the state capitol, Williams made a brief statement, saying he will remain a “Carter County Republican.”
+Williams says he will remain a “Carter County Republican.”

-If Williams had wanted to run for the leadership office, Robin Smith say he had the chance during the Republican Caucus race.
+Smith says if Williams had wanted to run for the leadership office, he had the chance during the Republican Caucus race.

 “This gentleman could have run as speaker of the House in November, or as speaker pro tem, and he did not offer himself up as a candidate.
 Instead he agreed to bargain away the importance of his vote and become the nominee of the Democrat caucus.”